Rozanova/WebDesignCourse/Syllabus.md

 disciplinary sanctions, including suspension or expulsion.
 Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during an academic exercise.
 Plagiarism is the act of presenting another person’s ideas, research or writings as your own.
-More information is available at http://sps.cuny.edu/acad_policies/ acad_integrity.html

 ### Grading